AhmedGrati/zabbix-helm-chart/README.md

 You should already have an installed and configured postgresql on your node.
 ## Installation
 To install this chart you should follow these steps:
-1. CVreate a namespace using the following command:
+1. Create a namespace using the following command:
 ```shell
 kubectl create ns monitoring
 ```